 There's a reason the labels on many commercial cleaners have the words "danger," "hazard," or "caution."
 Something in the ingredients is toxic in one form or another, and most all could aggravate allergies and asthma.
 So, "don't go crazy with cleaners you don't need," says Ogden.
 She recommends making your own solution of water and vinegar (use a fifty-fifty ratio), which will keep most surfaces clean and germ-free.

 #6 Using Chemical Air Fresheners

 You want your home to smell fresh, so it's tempting to reach for that mountain-rain-spring-fresh-scent in a can.
 But aerosol air fresheners contain high levels of toxic pollutants like phthalates, which can affect hormone levels, cause reproductive abnormalities, and increase allergies and asthma.
 Yikes.
 Try homemade (and less-expensive) alternatives, such as potpourri, or essential oils and water in a spray bottle.

 All of the spring cleaning tips and advice are useless if you don't declutter first.

 "We tend to not clean well around clutter," says Ogden.
 "You're not going to reach the dust there."

-Make sure toys are put away, books are back on the bookshelf, and paperwork is filed before you begin the cleaning process.
-Otherwise, you’re leaving room for dust and pollen to hide — making spring cleaning all for naught.
+Make sure toys are put away, books are back on the bookshelf, and papers are pitched or filed before you begin the cleaning process.
+Otherwise, you're leaving room for dust and pollen to hide — making spring cleaning all for naught.

-If you dread spring cleaning, this should make you feel better: a Harvard study found those who treated cleaning as beneficial exercise saw a decrease in weight, body mass index, blood pressure, and more.
-That’s what we call a trifecta: living in a clean home, breathing allergy-free air, and feeling great!
+If you dread spring cleaning, this should make you feel better: a Harvard study found those who treated cleaning as beneficial exercise saw a decrease in weight, body mass index, and blood pressure.
+That's what we call a trifecta: living in a clean home, breathing allergy-free air, and feeling great!